 The value of these sorts of texts is becoming much more generally understood, and they are now pretty widely available from any of the big high street book retailers and online.
 Read on to discover our guide to the most comprehensive and informative books about puberty out there, and to find out which, specifically, is best for your child.

-1. It's Not the Stork!
-A Book About Girls, Boys, Babies, Bodies, Families and Friends By Robie H. Harris
+It's Not The Stork!
+A Book About Girls, Boys, Babies, Bodies, Families And Friends By Robie H. Harris

 Young children are curious about things, whether it be their bodies or the way the world works, and it's important that they not be excluded from getting the facts just because of their age.
 This is a frank, sensitively-written response to the sorts of questions younger children ask of us, questions such as 'where do babies come from?' and 'why are our bodies different?'.
 It's a clear, comprehensive and engaging exploration of sexuality, reproduction and puberty specifically tailored to younger kids (the diagrams and illustrations are lovely); its only drawback is that it only gives a heterosexual perspective.